Adam-Lechnos/windows-enforcer/README.md

 * Check if the Winget installer and uninstaller input files contain the same package
 * Certificate management files are missing such as 'certificate-refresh-FORCE_renameMe-OFF.txt' or the 'trusted-root-certificates' directory is missing.
   * Files and directories will be re-created with default settings
+* Certificate validity is checked and invalid certs are placed in a newly created folder, `trusted-root-certificates-INVALID`.
+Certs already processed with this file name are placed on the revocation list.
 * Certificate has been added to the revocation list and will be removed from all clients on their next enforcement run
   * Missing or corrupt certificate revocation management files and corrective actions.
 *  Ensure input files are properly formatted by replacing correct [POSIX](https://unix.stackexchange.com/questions/153091/how-to-add-a-carriage-return-before-every-newline) carriage returns and removes empty lines